loic425/pole-position-on-the-grid/pages/06_grid_component.md

 Here is a Live details page of Session race

-Drivers of the current session : we embark a prefiltered grid inside a details page with pagination and so on -->
+Drivers of the current session : we embark a prefiltered grid inside a details page with pagination and so on.
+-->

 ---